ZeroTraceAPI/Amulet-Utility-Plugins/README.md

 ### Dark Mode UI

-Dark Mode UI applies a reversible dark theme to Amulet's wxPython interface after the 3d editor or plugin system loads.
+Dark Mode UI applies a reversible dark theme to Amulet's wxPython interface after the 3D editor or plugin system loads.

 It keeps a persistent controller attached to the Amulet window, can re-theme newly shown panels and includes buttons to open or delete the plugin config file.

 This can be useful for long editing sessions, low-light environments, screenshots, or users who prefer a darker interface.
 The plugin changes UI colors only and does not edit the world.

+## Optional Companion Tools

+### World Chunk Loader

+World Chunk Loader is a Minecraft Bedrock behavior pack that generates and saves chunks around a chosen area.

+It is mainly included to help prepare worlds for Amulet and the plugins in this repository, but it can also be useful for map preparation, testing, pre-generating areas or reducing chunk loading during normal play.

+See [`Companion-Tools/World-Chunk-Loader`](Companion-Tools/World-Chunk-Loader) for downloads, installation instructions, commands and credits.

 ## Screenshots